Posted on: 15 September 2021

 A gap between your ideal retirement fund and projected income means you may need to increase your contributions and/or continue working for longer.
 If you’re already a member of a workplace scheme, boosting your contributions to it might be the most convenient option for you.
 Many employers match the contributions their employees pay (up to a point), so if you pay more, they also pay more.

-If you’re thirty years or more away from retirement, aim to put away as much as you can afford but don't worry if it's not as much as you'd like to start with.
+If you’re thirty years or more away from retirement, you can aim to put away as much as you can afford but don't worry if it's not as much as you'd like to start with.
 It can be better to save small amounts that have a long time to grow in value.

 If you're starting to save later in your working life, the amount of money you'll need to save may be higher.
 You may need to prioritise your budget differently so that you can afford to pay extra into your pension.
 For example, you might cut your spending on non-essential items like going out, so that you can afford to save a bit in your pension.
 The Money Advice Service has some handy tips here on how to boost your pension in the run-up to retirement.

-If you have any questions about your pension or retirement, speak to your employer.
+If you have any questions about your pension or retirement, you can speak to your employer.
 They will be able to explain anything you’re not sure about and offer advice on how to reach your retirement goals.

 Remember, your retirement may last anywhere from fifteen to thirty years, so you may have to live for quite a long time on your pension income alone.
 It’s worth getting the facts now so you can enjoy your golden years in comfort.